ryantd42/NY-Legislative-Git/2023/S4680A-2023/bill.md

   ___________

  Introduced by Sens.
-PARKER, SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+PARKER, SEPULVEDA -- read twice and ordered printed, and  when  printed to be committed to the Committee on Codes -- recom- mitted to the Committee on Codes in accordance  with  Senate  Rule  6, sec.
+8  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the criminal procedure law, in relation to  establishing an automatic expunction system for certain records

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Legislative intent.
 On  August  12,  2013,  United  States District  Judge  Shira A. Scheindlin issued an order in Floyd v.
 City of New York that found the city of New York had  violated  the  Fourth  and Fourteenth  Amendments  by  acting with "deliberate indifference" toward the New York City Police Department's (NYPD) practice of  making  suspi- cionless  "stops"  and  "frisks"  and  by adopting "a policy of indirect racial profiling by targeting racially defined groups" for  "stops"  and "frisks".
 Additionally, a remedial order was issued imposing remedies or "reforms"  to the NYPD's "stop and frisk" practices.
 (959 F.Supp.2d 540, 562, 668 (S.D.N.Y.
 2013)).
 In a settlement to a lawsuit brought  by  the New  York Civil Liberties Union the city was required to delete personal information including names  and  addresses  of  individuals  that  were stopped,  questioned  and/or frisked.
 Between January 2004 and June 2012 the NYPD made 4.4 million stops in which 83% of them were made on  Afri- can  Americans  and  Hispanics.
 The  legislature finds that any records associated with such unconstitutional stops, frisks and arrests shall be automatically expunged and notification shall be made to  such  individ- uals of such expunction.
   §  2.
 The  criminal  procedure law is amended by adding a new section 160.65 to read as follows:
  § 160.65 NEW YORK CITY STOP AND FRISK AUTOMATIC EXPUNCTION.
   1. FOR PURPOSES OF THIS SECTION, THE FOLLOWING TERMS  SHALL  HAVE  THE FOLLOWING MEANINGS:
   (A)  "STOP AND FRISK" SHALL HAVE THE SAME MEANING AS SECTION 140.50 OF THIS TITLE.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01001-01-3
+  LBD01001-03-4
- S. 4680  2
+ S. 4680--A  2

   (B) "VOIDABLE STOP" SHALL MEAN ANY STOP THAT:
   (I) QUALIFIES AS A STOP AND FRISK;